Malatras out at SUNY amid firestorm

 Malatras had brought several former Cuomo administration officials with him to SUNY, including Leo Rosales, the chief of communications at SUNY, and Spencer Freedman, former state deputy inspector general.

-Malatras also elevated Aaron Gladd, a former Cuomo aide, to chief of staff at SUNY.
-Gladd, a Democrat, lost a state Senate race in 2018 and continues to have an active campaign web site, though he has publicly stated he is not seeking the Senate seat he ran for three years ago.
+Malatras also elevated Aaron Gladd, a former Cuomo aide, to SUNY chief of staff.
+Gladd, a Democrat, lost a state Senate race in 2018 and continues to have a campaign website, though he has publicly stated he is not seeking the Senate seat he ran for three years ago.

 Commented